 Principles of operation of the WMS warehouse system

-WMS systems include not only the use of specialized programs for the warehouse, but also the use of certain equipment.
+WMS systems include not only the use of specialized programs for the warehouse but also the use of certain equipment.
 The main component of the hardware is DCTs (data collection terminals) that recognize QR codes and RFID tags (if any are used to label goods stored in a warehouse).
-In addition, the used DCT must have a permanent connection with the server to transmit to it information about ongoing operations and scanned codes (barcodes, QR codes, etc.).
+In addition, the used DCT must have a permanent connection with the server to transmit information about ongoing operations and scanned codes (barcodes, QR codes, etc.).
 WMS-system, or rather its software part, conducts further analytics based on the information received from the terminals.

 The architecture of such a warehouse program is built as follows: